Resume

 Watkins-Johnson, Communication Electronic Technology Division

-Digital project engineer for a DSP based, portable direction finding receiver, WJ-8996.
+Project engineer for a DSP based, portable direction finding receiver, WJ-8996.
 Designed all digital control electronics and developed many of the signal processing algorithms used for direction finding and demodulation. also assisted in the design of the RF synthesizers.
 The WJ-8996 is a general coverage receiver specially designed with a floating point signal processor to determine angle of arrival of signals in the range of 20-2000 MHz.
 The WJ-8996 is battery powered, includes an Ethernet interface and AMPS/TACS cellular intercept capability.
 The electronics were optimized for low power and high performance.

 Oct.
 1989-Jul.
 1992, Engineer